vincentjorgensen/dndd/README.md

 will be added to the total as modifiers

 2d20 means roll a 20-sided die twice and add their totals together

+## TODO
+Add "advantage" and "disadvantage".
+Maybe "ad20" and "dad20" ?